History of Perambalur District

 One of the major tourist attractions in the district of Perambalur is the Ranjankudi Fort which attracts a large number of tourists from different parts of the state as well as from other portions of the country throughout the year.
 There are also several temples which serve as some of the best places of pilgrimage where devotees and also general tourists visit.
 The Siruvachur Madura Kaliamman temple at Siruvachur in Perambalur taluk is one of the most popular shrines in the district.
 The main annual festival at this temple commences in the last week of Panguni.
 The Car festival is celebrated in the first week of Chithirai.
 Other temples of importance in this district are the Ancient Arulmigu Ekambareswar and Thandayuthapani Temples.
 These temples are situated in the Chettikulam Village.
 These temples were constructed by King Kulasekara Pandian, about eight hundred years ago.
 These two temples are located at a distance of twenty two kilometers from Perambalur and eight kilometers to the west of Alathurgate on Trichy-Chennai National Highway.

+Apart from the various temples, there is the Ranjankudi Fort in the Perambalur district which is situated about seventeen kilometers to the north of Perambalur.
+The Fort was constructed by Jaginthar under Nawab of Carnatic in the seventeenth century AD.
+The Fort was the scene of the battle of Valikondah between the British and Mohamed Ali on one side and Chandha Sahib and the French on the other side in A.D.
+1751.
+The Ranjankudi Fort is under the protection of the Archaeological Survey of India.
+Another major attraction of the district of Perambalur is the Sathanur Fossil Tree.
 The petrified tree trunk at Sathanur measures over eighteen meters in length.
 Similar fossil trees measuring a few meters in length are also found along the stream sections near Varagur, Anaipadi, Alundalipur and Saradamangalam.
 The large trunk of petrified tree, which can be seen here, lies within the Trichinopoly group of rocks of about 100,000,000 years ago and it shows the presence of Conifers (non-flowering plants) which dominated the land vegetation before the advent of the present-day flowering plants or Angiosperms.

 The Perambalur district is thus one of the composite districts of the state of Tamil Nadu formed after the trifurcation of the Tiruchirapalli district.
 This district is having its borders as the Cuddalore district, Salem district, Tiruchirappalli district and Ariyalur district.
 The beautiful temples in Perambalur district and other attractions like the Ranjankudi Fort and the Sathanur Fossil Tree form the major attractions of the district.